-Step 1 - Install Chrome
+Step 1 - Install a recent version of Chrome or Firefox

-At the time of this tutorial, you'll need to enable the Serial API, which is really easy.
+If your Chrome is older than Chrome 89, you'll need to enable the Serial API, which is really easy.

 Visit chrome://flags from within Chrome.
 Find and enable the experimental web platform features